evomikaelricardo/MRTEST2/replit.md

 - Confirmed database schema with Drizzle ORM integration
 - Project follows security best practices with proper client/server separation
 - Migration checklist completed successfully with user confirmation
+- User verified website is loading correctly and displaying all content as expected
+- Project is now fully operational in Replit environment and ready for development

 ## User Preferences